 Manatee Mississippi ValleySquire and Davis Figure 154

-Seven stone carvings of manatees, which were described as being religious in nature, were found in the mounds of the Mississippi Valley in the US around the 1800s.
+Seven stone carvings of manatees, which were described as being religious in nature, were found in the mounds of the Mississippi Valley around the 1800s.
 I believe that these figures were associated with the alien Nummo.

 In some West African cultures, manatees were considered sacred and thought to have once been human.
 Killing manatees was taboo and required penance.

 In other West African cultures, the manatee was associated with mermaids.
 The Eight Nummo Ancestors, who were part human and part Nummo, were described as being like mermaids with a fish-tailed lower body and a human upper body.
 I believe that in those cultures, the manatee symbolized the Eight Ancestors.Dorey, Day of the Fish (Revision 2017) p.
 40